-The practical has two distinct parts; the first uses cell potential measurements to make measurements of changes in free energy (Gibbs Function), G, enthalpy, H, and entropy, S (where G = H - TS) and chemical activity, a, of cadmium for a cadmium amalgam (solution in mercury).
+The practical has two distinct parts.
+The first part uses open-circuit cell potential measurements to compute changes in Gibbs free energy, entropy and enthalpy of the formation of a cadmium amalgam (solution in mercury).
+The activity of cadmium in the amalgam is also determined.

-The second part is essentially a redox titration of an Fe(II) solution using a platinum indicator electrode, but shows that the potential varies with the ratio of $[Fe^{3+}]/[Fe^{2+}]$ according to the Nernst equation (confirming how G varies too!).
+The second part is a potentiometric redox titration of an iron(II) solution with a solution of potassium permanganate.
+The experiment shows that the potential varies with the ratio of $[Fe^{3+}]/[Fe^{2+}]$ according to the Nernst equation (confirming how ΔG varies too).